greglarious/rotaryled/README.md

 #Parts List#
-These lists below are intended to be helpful examples, not an endorsement of any particular seller.
-The links and prices are  going to become outdated quickly and I make no promise to keep them updated constantly.
-However, they should give a general idea of what is needed for this project.
+The lists below are intended to be helpful examples, not an endorsement of any particular seller or product.
+The links and prices are going to become outdated quickly.
+I make no promise to keep them updated constantly but let me know if you find an issue.

 ##suggested parts list from Sparkfun
 | Part | Price | Notes |